THE FIRES OF POMPEII

 "Doc-" Rose started, but wasn't able to finish, as the world turned upside-down, and Rose was thrown, at full force, into the side of the pod.

-In the blackness that followed, Rose dreamed a peculiar dream.
+In the blackness that followed their coming to a stop, Rose dreamed a peculiar dream.

 In it, the Doctor was arguing with Captain Jack, as it snowed outside the TARDIS doors.